API

 — TypeComponentLoss(loss::Function; orthogonal = false)

-A generic implementation of the component loss factor rotation method. loss
+A generic implementation of the component loss factor rotation method with the user-defined loss

-defines the loss function that is applied to the components of the loading matrix.
+function that is applied to each element of the loading matrix.

 Keyword arguments